Known Issues with packaged desktop applications

 Error found in XML.
 The 'Executable' attribute is invalid - The value 'MyApp.EXE' is invalid according to its datatype

 This can happen if the executables in your application have a capitalized .EXE extension.
-Although, the casing of this extension shouldn't affect whether your app runs, this can cause the DAC to generate this error.
+Although, the casing of this extension shouldn't affect whether your application runs, this can cause the DAC to generate this error.

 To resolve this issue, try specifying the -AppExecutable flag when you package, and use the lower case ".exe" as the extension of your main executable (For example: MYAPP.exe).
-Alternately you can change the casing for all executables in your app from lowercase to uppercase (For example: from .EXE to .exe).
+Alternately you can change the casing for all executables in your application from lowercase to uppercase (For example: from .EXE to .exe).

 Corrupted or malformed Authenticode signatures